Ancient Egyptian literature: Classical, Middle, Late, and Demotic Egyptian language

 Although writing first appeared during the very late 4th millennium BC, it was only used to convey short names and labels; connected strings of text did not appear until about 2600 BC, at the beginning of the Old Kingdom.
 This development marked the beginning of the first known phase of the Egyptian language: Old Egyptian.
 Old Egyptian remained a spoken language until about 2100 BC, when, during the beginning of the Middle Kingdom, it evolved into Middle Egyptian.
 While Middle Egyptian was closely related to Old Egyptian, Late Egyptian was significantly different in grammatical structure.
 Late Egyptian possibly appeared as a vernacular language as early as 1600 BC, but was not used as a written language until c.
 1300 BC during the Amarna Period of the New Kingdom.
-Late Egyptian evolved into Demotic by the 7th century BC, and although Demotic remained a spoken language until the 5th century AD, it was gradually replaced by Coptic beginning in the 1st century AD.
+Late Egyptian evolved into Demotic by the 7th century BC, and although Demotic remained a spoken language until the 5th century AD, it was gradually evolved into Coptic beginning in the 1st century AD.

 Hieratic was used alongside hieroglyphs for writing in Old and Middle Egyptian, becoming the dominant form of writing in Late Egyptian.
-By the New Kingdom and throughout the rest of ancient Egyptian history, Middle Egyptian became a classical language that was usually reserved for reading and writing in hieroglyphs and the spoken language for more exalted forms of literature, such as historical records, commemorative autobiographies, hymns, and funerary spells.
+By the New Kingdom and throughout the rest of ancient Egyptian history, Middle Egyptian became a classical language that was usually reserved for reading and writing in hieroglyphs and the spoken language for more exalted forms of literature, such as chronicles and other historical records, commemorative autobiographies, hymns, and funerary spells.
 However, Middle Kingdom literature written in Middle Egyptian was also rewritten in hieratic during later periods.